Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Results

-For evaluation, we sample $10,000$ points per part from predicted and ground-truth mesh surfaces, which are then transformed to the coordinate space of ScanNet.
-We consider all evaluation metrics across each part category corresponding to an object class, and evaluate class average over the categories, and instance average over part instances.
-Each shape instance is evaluated over a union of predicted and ground-truth parts, and then summed to represent evaluation for this shape.
-If any predicted or ground-truth part does not correspond to the other, we use the center of the respective shape for evaluation.
+For evaluation, we sample $10,000$ points per part from predicted and ground-truth mesh surfaces and transform them to the ScanNet coordinate space.
+Each shape instance is evaluated over a union of predicted and ground-truth parts and then summed to represent shape evaluation.
+All shape evaluations are averaged to form instance average and the mean of shape category averages results in class average.

 To evaluate part segmentation of only the observed input geometry without considering completion, we use Chamfer distance and IoU.
-As ground truth, we project part labels from aligned PartNet shapes onto the ScanNet mesh surface.
-Predicted mesh part labels are projected to ScanNet to obtain predicted part segmentation.
-We similarly use $10,000$ sampled points per part for these metrics.
+We project part labels from aligned PartNet shapes and predicted mesh parts onto the ScanNet mesh surface to obtain ground truth and predicted part segmentations.
+For further details, we refer to the supplemental.

 \paragraph{Comparison to state of the art} Tab.~\ref{tab:part_cmpl_comparison} shows a comparison to state of the art on semantic part completion for real-world ScanNet scans, with qualitative results shown in Fig.~\ref{fig:comparisons}.
-We compare with Bokhovkin et al.~\cite{bokhovkin2021towards}, which leverages coarse $32^3$ pre-computed geometric priors for semantic part completion as well as state-of-the-art part segmentation approach StructureNet~\cite{mo2019structurenet}.
-Since part segmentation can also be cast as an instance segmentation approach, we also compare with PointGroup~\cite{jiang2020pointgroup}.
-Each of these methods use the same object detection results from MLCVNet~\cite{xie2020mlcvnet}; since PointGroup does not predict any geometric completion, we provide additional scan completion from SG-NN~\cite{dai2020sgnn}.
-We note that since Bokhovkin et al.~\cite{bokhovkin2021towards} predicts solid part geometry as $32^3$ voxels, we use Marching Cubes to extract a surface with which to evaluate.
-In contrast to these approaches which estimate part decompositions directly and independently, our \OURS{} enable joint optimization over all parts to fit precisely to the observed scan geometry, resulting in improved accuracy and completion performance.
-Several additional qualitative results are shown in Fig.~\ref{fig:scenes}.
+We compare with Bokhovkin et al.~\cite{bokhovkin2021towards}, which leverages coarse $32^3$ pre-computed geometric priors for semantic part completion, the state-of-the-art part segmentation approaches StructureNet~\cite{mo2019structurenet} and PointGroup~\cite{jiang2020pointgroup}.
+Each of these methods uses the same object detection results from MLCVNet~\cite{xie2020mlcvnet}; since PointGroup does not predict any geometric completion, we provide additional scan completion from SG-NN~\cite{dai2020sgnn}.
+For Bokhovkin et al.~\cite{bokhovkin2021towards} we apply Marching Cubes to voxels to extract a surface with which to evaluate.
+In contrast to these approaches which estimate part decompositions directly and independently, our \OURS{} enable joint optimization over parts to fit precisely to the observed scan geometry, resulting in improved accuracy and completion performance.
+Additional qualitative results are shown in the supplemental.

 \paragraph{Part segmentation on 3D scans} We also evaluate part segmentation in Tab.~\ref{tab:part_seg_comparison}, which considers segmentation of only the observed scan geometry, without any geometric completion.
 We intersect each method's part predictions with the original scan geometry to evaluate this part segmentation, in comparison with Bokhovkin et al.~\cite{bokhovkin2021towards}, StructureNet~\cite{mo2019structurenet}, and PointGroup~\cite{jiang2020pointgroup}.
 By jointly optimizing over the parts of an object to fit to its observed scan geometry, our approach improves notably in part segmentation performance.